Written by Jean Lisette Aroeste, Arthur H. Singer and Gene Roddenberry

 That Doctor Jones is a woman surrounded by men is another dimension to the episode.
 They all seek to dismiss her on some level.
 Captain Kirk (William Shatner) sees her mostly as someone to be flirted with to see how far he can go.
 Marvick, of course, sees her as someone who should give up all she has worked for and choose him.
 Even Mr. Spock (Leonard Nimoy) initially dismisses her.
 Doctor Jones is somewhat jealous that as a Vulcan, he can mind-meld with Ambassador Kollos and reach him in a way she can’t.
 It makes for great fodder near the end of the story when the survival of the ship (and in particular Mr. Spock) hinges on her.

 Add into all this putting the Enterprise in peril at the hands of a madman at the edge of the galaxy and it’s a lot to get through.
 Still, after the disastrous episode before this, Is There In Truth No Beauty? is a bit refreshing.
-There’s no great battle scenes nor are there much in the way of special effects.
-It’s character driven and the right actors are in the right roles to make the story work for the most part.
+There are no great battle scenes nor are there much in the way of special effects.
+It’s character-driven and the right actors are in the right roles to make the story work for the most part.
 It’s a bright spot in the third season.